kubescape/kubescape/README.md

 kubescape scan --use-artifacts-from path/to/local/dir
 ```

-#### Download a single artifacts
+#### Download a single artifact

-You can also download a single artifacts and scan with the `--use-from` flag
+You can also download a single artifact and scan with the `--use-from` flag

-1. Download and save in file, if file name not specified, will save in `~/.kubescape/<framework name>.json`
+1. Download and save in file, if file name is not specified, will save in `~/.kubescape/<framework name>.json`
 ```
 kubescape download framework nsa --output /path/nsa.json
 ```